An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Formatting Strings

-Python 3.6 introduced f-strings, a way to embed expressions in string literals.
-You can use f-strings to embed variables, expressions, and function calls in strings.
+Python 3.6 introduced f-strings (formatted string literals), a way to embed expressions directly inside string literals.
+You can use f-strings to embed variables, perform math, and call functions directly within the string.
+This is the preferred method for modern Python programming.

 name = 'World'